Using a t-shirt heat press machine in your business is an affordable and easily accessible way to create custom apparel.

 - Open the press.
 Then, set your t-shirt down on the side you’re placing the design on facing up.

-- Preheat your garment.
+- Preheat or Pre-press your garment.
 This is sometimes an optional step.
 It’s used to remove any excess moisture or creases from the shirt.
 Some shirts come with a pre-treatment wash, and heating up the garment with the t-shirt heat press helps adhesion.

 - Place transfer.
 Place the transfer on the shirt facing down.
-You can use a combination of t-squares, rulers, or custom cut templates to make sure each design is placed correctly.
+You can use a combination of t-squares, rulers, laser alignment tools or custom cut templates to make sure each design is placed correctly.

 - Close press.
 Ensure the press locks firmly in place.
 Some models use air pressure to help close and open the t-shirt heat press.
 Your hands are free to do other things.

 - Start timer.
 Your timer may start automatically

 - Open the press.
 Once the timer goes off, open the t-shirt heat press and peel the transfer paper from your shirt.
 Some heat presses will open automatically so you cannot “burn” the shirt.

 T-Shirt Heat Press Tips And Tricks